tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/数据工作流/公共配置/模板_intl_en.md

 ### Video-to-animated image conversion

-The video-to-animated image conversion feature converts a video to animated images.
+The video to animated image conversion feature converts a video to animated images.
 You can customize the template name, transcoding start time, transcoding duration, frame extraction method, output animated image frame rate, and output animated image size in a custom video to animated image conversion template.

 #### Directions

 1. Log in to the [COS console](https://console.cloud.tencent.com/cos5).
 2. Click **Bucket List** on the left sidebar.
-3. Click the name of the bucket for video storage.
+3. Click the name of the bucket where you want to store the video.
-4. On the left sidebar, select **Data Processing Workflow** > **Common Configuration** > **Template** to enter the template configuration page.
+4. On the left sidebar, select **Data Processing Workflow** > **Common Configuration**.
+Then, select the **Template** tab to go to the template configuration page.
-5. Select **Video-to-Animated Image Conversion** and click **Create Video to Animated Image Conversion Template**.
+5. Select **Video to Animated Image Conversion** and click **Create Video to Animated Image Conversion Template**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/3768b371824c8a48a0a7efb096c29b56.png)
 6. In the **Create Video to Animated Image Conversion Template** window, configure the following items:
  - Template Name: It can contain up to 64 letters, digits, underscores (_), hyphens (-), and asterisks (*).